Bipolar Support Groups: What To Look For

 Online support groups

-Another way to receive support without having to leave your home is via individual online therapy.
+Another way for people living with bipolar disorder to receive support without leaving home is via individual online therapy.
 With an online therapy service, you can choose how you’d like to connect with a therapist, whether via audio, video chat, or live messaging.
 Meeting with a therapist through the web may help save you time, money, and stress that might otherwise accompany attending sessions in person.
 Also, connecting with a therapist may help you locate support groups, whether in person or online.

 Research demonstrates the effectiveness of online therapy for treating many mental illnesses, including bipolar disorder.
 For instance, one recent review of several studies analyzing online and smartphone-based treatment for bipolar disorder discovered both treatment options helped patients with their symptoms.